Asibul-40/SOLID-principle-overview/README.md

 ## Liskov Substitution Principle (*LSP*)
 Liskov substitution principle states that *parent classes should be easily substituted with their child classes*.
-It means that, given that class Y is a subclass of class X, we should be able to pass an object of class Y to any method that expects an object of class X and the method should not give any weird output in that case.
+It means that, given that class Y is a subclass of class X, we should be able to pass an object of class Y to any method that expects an object of class X and the method should not give any weird output in that case. <br/>
-Let's discuss an example that follows this principle:
-Suppose, we have a *Guiter* class as a parent class which has some basic properties & functionalities that all types of guiter has.
+Suppose, we have a *Guiter* class as a parent class which has some basic properties & functionalities that all types of guiter have.
 Now we three different types of guiter that have the same properties but with different implementation of their own.

 ![Untitled Diagram (11)](https://github.com/Asibul-40/SOLID-principle-overview/assets/77221075/f93536e4-dabe-49a0-a938-b395f90ca436)